Karin Amatmoekrim: Biography

 Karin Amatmoekrim was born on 25 December 1976 in Paramaribo, Suriname.
 In 1981, she emigrated from Suriname to the Netherlands and grew up in IJmuiden.
 She attended the Gymnasium in Velsen, and then studied Modern Literature at the University of Amsterdam, graduating with a thesis on "The ethnicity in Literature in Suriname".

 In 2004, she published her first novel, Het knipperleven ("The glare of life"), which was enthusiastically received by the press.
 In 2006, it was followed by Wanneer wij samen zijn ("When we are together"), a novel based on the story of several generations of the Amatmoekrim family.
 In 2009 appeared the novel Titus.
 Amatmoekrim has also published short stories in De Groene Amsterdammer and Vrij Nederland.
 Her PhD-research in modern literature, studying the work and life of Anil Ramdas and his ideas on identity, multiculturalism, populism and the role of the black intellectual in western societies.
-The dissertation on Ramdas is planned to be published as a biography.
+The dissertation on Ramdas has been published as a biography.

-Karin is married to Jesse Smit, the founder of the brand FreshCotton.
+Karin Amatmoekrim is married to Jesse Smit, the founder of the brand FreshCotton.
 She has two children, Sumina Smit (15) and Lee Benjamin Smit (10).

 Awards

 In 2009, she was the first recipient of the Black Magic Woman Literature Prize for her novel Titus.

+In 2024 she was awarded the 2024 Dutch biography prize for her biography In wat voor een land leef ik eigenlijk? about Anil Ramdas.